 - It’s important to couple these hardware dev kits with software tools.
 I saw this a lot at the NYC Maker Faire back in October.
 This allows makers to not waste time on the basics of making the system work, focusing instead on testing out interesting applications.

 - “It’s all about the experience”.
 This holds true for any and every IoT application.
-You need to focus on the use case, how is this actually valuable to the end-user?
+You need to focus on the Applications, how is this actually valuable to the end-user?
 Rapid prototyping allows individuals or organizations to test their value proposition early, ultimately allowing them to get to a better finished product in less time and at a lower cost.

 From Sensors to Cloud

 Alex Mateo, Industry Manager for Smart Cities at Libelium, spoke about complete smart city solutions.
 He delved into specific applications for smart cities, the challenges of deploying solutions, and the future of smart cities.

 - Smart cities require buy-in from multiple constituents.
 To get the major/city council/citizens/etc. on board with a smart city initiative, they need to understand the value, costs, and timeline.